delecueillerie/inAppPurchases/README.md

 - During development (sandbox) you need to use SKReceiptRefreshRequest and wait for its delegate’s requestDidFinish to have the receipt file at the defined URL
 - You cannot use simulator (no receipt file loaded)
 - You have to allow the user for in-App purchased in Settings/General/Restriction on your device
+- Use a test user Apple Id (created on itunesConnect), and don't forget to disconnect the old id in App Store Setting on the device

 # Verify the receipt locally